DavidMiles1925/printer_camera/README.md

 Upon completion the unit will

-- Turn on a camera on a set interval
+- ✔ Turn on a camera on a set interval
-- Turn on a camera with ad hoc command
+- ✔ Turn on a camera with ad hoc command
-- Turn on light(s) before recording with the camera
+- ✔ Turn on light(s) before recording with the camera
-- Store videos on SSD to be accessed via SSH
+- ✔ Store videos on SSD to be accessed via SSH
+- NEW: Record temperature in a log to be accessed via SSH

 ## Developer Notes